EMMA Help Topics

 Each section represents a format in which a copy of the creative work is available (EPUB, DAISY, etc.) and contains remediation metadata and other information which is specific to the file itself.

-It is not unusual for entries based on HathiTrust items to have a more complex structure, since these can be comprised of multiple copies of multiple volumes.
-Each volume will be its own "sub-tree" with potentially multiple formats (although, typically, just PDF), and each format having potentially multiple copies (unique scans from different universities).
+Some entries may have a more complex structure, comprised of multiple copies of multiple volumes.
+Each volume will be its own "subtree" with potentially multiple formats, and each format having potentially multiple copies (e.g., unique scans from different originators).

 In this display mode there is a one-to-one correspondence between items returned by the index and the search result entries that are displayed on the page.
 All information for all (file-level) items are displayed fully expanded.